ThomScottW/2D-Collision-Simulator/README.md

 This simluation uses the python third-party library Pygame for the visuals.

-To run this, you need to create a folder.
+To run this, you need to create a folder with 2D_Collisions.py in it.
 Within that folder create another folder containing a python virtual environment with pygame installed.
 Once that is done, you can run 2D_Collisions.py and start observing the simulation.